TycheSoftwares/arconix-shortcodes/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Added a filter to more easily prevent the dashboard widget from loading

 = 1.1.2 =
 * Added a color spec to the button hover code for more consistent behavior
 * Improved the plugin's ability to control for themes which force bullet points on list items